jordanbrown2/State-of-The-Union-Addresses/docs/transparency_report.md

 ![Overview Tags and Tree](docs\imgs\overview_tree_and_tagging.png)

 The tree search function progressively narrows down various keywords that are commonly found with one another in the documents and lists the documents where these keywords are found.
-Both of these processes were key to discovering meaningful relationships between the documents, which will be expanded on in the "Initial Findings" section.
+This process was key to discovering meaningful relationships between the documents, which will be expanded on in the "Initial Findings" section.